 These flags will be used to enable sequence numbers, error and warning notifications, and ACK messages.

-Example: Screen shotes to set these flags in the Remote Application Simulator (RemAppSim.exe)
+Example: Screen shots to set these flags in the Remote Application Simulator (RemAppSim.exe)

 Configuration button on left and the button on the operation tab to send the command for TM1 to the right.